 Bandwidth is how much data your internet connection can move per second.
 For example, a 100 Mbps internet connection can move 100 million bits of data per second.

 Latency is the amount of time it takes for a message to travel from your device and for a response to return to your device.
-A latency of 50 ms means that it takes 50 milliseconds for a message from your device to travel to its destination and a response to return.
+A latency of 50 ms means that it takes 50 milliseconds for a message from your device to travel to its destination and for a response to return.

 Note: Latency is also referred to as ping or ping time.